 Training of Staff The Condé Nast Publications Ltd regularly arranges staff training sessions to update staff on the Editors' Code of Practice, journalistic law and any regulatory changes.
 This training is provided by external lawyer.
-As part of the training they are walked through the IPSO site and the resources available there.
-All new joiners are supplied with a link to the staff handbook and sent an email giving them basic information relating to the Code, the Handbook and IPSO as well as a link to the Editors Code.
+New joiners are supplied with a link to the staff handbook and copy of the Editors Code.